L1os/AutoMark/README.md

 `shared/solutions/`
 Contains `Sherlock.java`, a small file to test the auto generation feature.
-- code from [Sherlock and Anagrams](https://www.hackerrank.com/challenges/sherlock-and-anagrams/problem "Hackerrank Problem") discussions, written by [wilson155079](https://www.hackerrank.com/profile/wilson155079 "Hackerrank User").
+- Code from [Sherlock and Anagrams](https://www.hackerrank.com/challenges/sherlock-and-anagrams/problem "Hackerrank Problem") discussions, written by [wilson155079](https://www.hackerrank.com/profile/wilson155079 "Hackerrank User")

 `shared/submissions/`
 Contains some .java files that are a copy of Sherlock.java with some code commented out - designed to fail 1/4 tests.